calgo-lab/gwl-forecast-pipeline/README.md

 Most of the stages are optimized for low RAM usage via stream processing and file system caches, such as Data Loading, Data Preprocessing and Model Training.
 RAM-usage is configurable via several parameters (documented below).
-Unfortunately the Data Preparation stage is very RAM consuming.
-For flawless execution we recommend at least 256 GB of RAM.
+For flawless execution we recommend at minimum 64 GB of RAM.

 ### Disk Space